-QUESTION (number of responses) FREQUENCY PROPORTION (%) Business owner Work in Somerville Family and/or friends live in Somerville Attend church in Somerville Attend school in Somerville Child/children attend school in Somerville Use healthcare services in Somerville Use substance use treatment services in Somerville Use housing/shelter services in Somerville Use social or community services in Somerville 557 23 135 323 17 7 90 145 nr nr 39% 2% 10% 23% 1% 1% 6% 10% nr nr 6% 2%
+QUESTION (number of responses) FREQUENCY PROPORTION (%) Relationship to Somerville (1414) Resident Business owner Work in Somerville Family and/or friends live in Somerville Attend church in Somerville [×] Attend school in Somerville Child/children attend school in Somerville Use healthcare services in Somerville Use substance use treatment services in Somerville Use housing/shelter services in Somerville Use social or community services in Somerville Other 557 23 135 323 17 7 90 145 nr nr 84 32 39% 2% 10% 23% 1% 1% 6% 10% nr nr 6% 2% nr = not reported due to fewer than five responses

-^{}Participants could select more than one answer.
+Participants could select more than one answer.
 As such, the total proportion for these questions can exceed 100%.

-^{}The omission of other forms of religious services and spiritual groups by using "church" was an oversight in survey development.
+^xThe omission of other forms of religious services and spiritual groups by using "church" was an oversight in survey development.
 The authors would like to apologize for this error.